untitled

 UNITED STATES v.
 JACKSON was a 1955 Texas federal court decision.
 In July 1955, a Jehovah's Witness, named Fred D. Jackson, of Commanche, Texas, was sentenced to two years in prison on draft evasion charges.
 Jackson had been granted "conscientious objector" status, but he refused to perform alternative service at a Texas hospital.
 Interestingly, Fred Jackson was employed at a defense contractor plant which manufactured military aircraft.

-WHITE v.
-UNITED STATES was a 1954 California federal appellate court decision.
+UNITED STATES v.
+WHITE was a 1954 California federal appellate court decision.
 Clair Laverne White was represented in a losing effort by WatchTower Society lead attorney, Hayden Covington.
 The Jehovah's Witnesses challenged the draft board's classification of Clair White as a "Conscientious Objector available for noncombatant military service only".

 "Furthermore, the board was cognizant of the fact, disclosed in the questionnaire, and in the registrant's personal appearance before it, that registrant was engaged as an employee of a concern making parts for Douglas Aircraft.
 The report of the hearing officer shows that these were war contracts on which he was thus employed from 1949 to 1951.
 The Board's minutes of what transpired at the time of his personal appearance did not purport to be a verbatim account of all that was then said or done.
 It is obvious, however, that the board was given to understand from the information then furnished it that the registrant was engaged in the manufacture of military equipment.